Skip to main content

 Platform operators can:

-- Add new component types for the organization's specific patterns
+• Add new component types for the team's specific patterns

 Developers keep working with a simple Component model without worrying about underlying Kubernetes details.